QualiSystems/cloudshell-shells-documentaion-templates/Traffic Generator Shell Template.md

 |[Shell Offline Requirements .zip File Name]|Shell Python dependencies (for offline deployments only)|

 # Importing and Configuring the Shell
-This section describes how to import the **[Shell Name x.x.x]** and configure and modify the shell’s devices.
+This section describes how to import the **[Shell Name]** and configure and modify the shell’s devices.

 ### Importing the shell into CloudShell